dnsimple/dnsimple-support/content/articles/activity-tracking.markdown

 ---

 <note>
-Personal plan subscribers have access to all events that occurred during the last 30 days.
-A [Professional and Business subscription](https://dnsimple.com/pricing) is required to view the full history.
+Audit history is available only for [new plans](https://support.dnsimple.com/articles/new-plans/#newer-plans-some).
+Full audit history is available for Professional and Business plans whereas Personal plans audit history is limited to 30 days.
 </note>

 Activity tracking provides an overview of all past changes for a specific domain or for an account as a whole.

 ## Activity tracking at the domain level

-Domain level activity tracking can be found under the domain page.
+Domain level activity tracking can be found under the domain’s manage page.

 ![Activity Tracking at domain level](/files/activity-tracking-1.png)
 ![Activity Tracking at domain level](/files/activity-tracking-2.png)